 These questions would be allowed.

 It is a very good idea to practice asking your questions before the hearing.
 You are allowed to go over the evidence with each witness and to show them all your questions.
-You can discuss with each witness how they will answer your questions, but remember that it is important that your witnesses testify using their own words.
+You can discuss with each witness how they will answer your questions.
+Remember that it is important that your witnesses testify using their own words.
 If your witnesses sound like they have been coached to give specific answers, they may not be believed even though they may be telling the truth.

 It is important to remember the following: